-IT’S THE PLANT THAT MAKES ME THINK OF Mark Knopfler singing “What It Is,” or (going back a little farther) the 1970s expression of greeting and black solidarity.
-What it is, above?
-It is Angelica gigas, blooming this last month and showing no sign of stopping anytime soon.
+IT’S THE PLANT THAT MAKES ME THINK OF Mark Knopfler singing “What It Is,” or (going back a little farther) a 1970s-ish expression of greeting–maybe the precursor of What up?

 To succeed with Angelica gigas, you need to get it started in a spot that’s at least part shade, and where the soil isn’t too dry.
 And you need something more: You need two “generations” of genetic material, both a one-year seedling and also a batch of seed.